-So how do you get rid of your private mortgage insurance?
+So how do you stop paying private mortgage insurance?
 All you have to do to get rid of PMI is to pay your mortgage down to 80 percent or less.
 No problem, right?
 For most homeowners getting down to the 80% level is going to take some time.
 It ‘d be good if you had some other options to reach the point where you could request the termination of this costly insurance.
 After all, most people want to know how to pay off private mortgage insurance early if they can manage to do so financially.

 There are a few options you can consider, one of which might work for you.
 This includes:

 You may have the possibility of refinancing your home if you think that your home has appreciated in value enough.
 If you can get a loan that accounts for less than 80% of the home’s value, then you could be able to eliminate the PMI.
 There are some things to consider here, though.
 You want to make sure that refinancing makes financial sense.
 You will need to determine if the rate on the loan is adequate to save you money with the elimination of the PMI.
 Here is an excellent guide on how to get the lowest mortgage interest rate on your home loan.

 By getting a new appraisal, if your home has increased in value enough, you may be able to convince your lender to drop the PMI.
 The evaluation will need to show that your home is valuable sufficiently to hit the 80% threshold, and you will need to have a lender that will accept your proposal to eliminate the PMI based on an appraisal.
 If you have both of these, you could get the PMI removed.